mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Questioner:** You make it sound very different, not related at all to the present.

 **Katagiri Roshi:** It’s related; we don't ignore.
-[But] our [Buddhistic] effort is how can you understand, how we should understand, floors as it is.
-And then if you understand as it is, next what we have to do is how we should live there.
+[But] our [Buddhistic] effort is how can you understand, how we should understand, [the floor] as it is.
+And then if you understand as it is, next what we have to do is, how we should live there.
 Not only in the level of cognition, or not only the objective state of existence – beyond this, how do we live?
 Related with the floors, and the eyes, and all living beings.
 This is Buddhistic effort.

 But usually, we are always seeing the world and seeing the people in terms individual experience.

-That's why individual experience is fine, but Buddhist effort is what is individual experience, once more again, and then try to understand deeply.
+That's why individual experience is fine, but Buddhist effort is [to ask] what is individual experience once again, and then try to understand deeply.

 Do you have something to say to his questions?